Think you’re alone and safe at home?

 Kurdaitcha then moved to the internet and jinked devices connected to it.

 Think of Jinking as device piggy-backing.
 A Jinker hacks a device’s vulnerable port and accesses it’s audio and visual systems.
-Everything a victim’s device hears and sees is transmitted to the Jinker’s computer.
+Everything a victim’s device hears and sees is transmitted directly to the Jinker’s computer.

 When asked why Jinker footage or audio hasn’t appeared on the internet, Kurdaitcha says that it all comes down to the code of conduct all dark-webbers live by.